P10-Robuddy/linorobot2/README.md

     echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
     echo "source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.zsh" >> ~/.bashrc

-Also set a ROS_DOMAIN.
+Also set a ROS_DOMAIN variable.
 Here it is set to 60.

     echo "export ROS_DOMAIN_ID=60" >> ~/.bashrc

-    source ~/.bashrc
+Also set a ROBOT_NAMESPACE variable.
+Here it is set to polybot1.

-Also set a ROBOT_NAMESPACE.
-Here it is set to Robuddy1
+    echo "export ROBOT_NAMESPACE=polybot1" >> ~/.bashrc

-    echo "export ROBOT_NAMESPACE=Robuddy1" >> ~/.bashrc
+Now source your _bashrc_ for the changes to take effect:

     source ~/.bashrc

 ### 1. Robot Computer - linorobot2 Package